andreigue/andreigue.github.io/_posts/2026-01-18-trip-to-turkey.md

 ![Map of Armenians in Ottoman Empire](../images/turkey/Armenians_in_the_Ottoman_Empire_(1870s).png)

+This is a map of the percentage of Armenians in various regions of the Ottoman Empire before the genocide.

 As Armenians we intuitively know this map, because we hear from our surroundings "my father's side is from Bitlis", "my maternal grandmother's side is from Kars", "my grandparents are both from Mush", etc. We hear the names of all these places.
-So we know where Armenians come from in Eastern Turkey.
+So over time we may pick up some patterns.

 Anyway, here is the trajectory we took:

 ![Full trip](../images/turkey/maps/full-trip.JPG)

-Here are the approximate destinations we went to:
+We passed through the following cities:

 Gyumri, Kars, Ani, Iğdır, Van, Akthamar Island, Bitlis, Muş, Yukarıyongalı (tiny Zaza village), Elâzığ, Harput, Malatya, Gürün, Kayseri, Ürgüp (Cappadocia), Gürün, Kemah Gorge, Erzincan, Erzurum, Kars, Akhalkalaki, Gyumri.